SB01 Manual Superlative™

 2. Connect to your computer with a USB-C cable

+The LFO/CLK RATE LED should now blink orange and green.
 In a compatible browser, navigate to firmware.playsuperlative.com.
 Note that in some instances your browser may automatically prompt you for this when the device is first connected.

 To exit firmware update mode, simply turn your synth on and off again.